Subcommittee on the HASS Requirementreturn to MIT home page

 - HASS Requirement

-- Petitions for substitutions within the HASS Requirement and Distribution credit for transfer subjects
+- Petitions for substitutions within the HASS Requirement and HASS credit for transfer subjects

 - Overlap between the HASS and Communication Requirements

 - HASS-D Lottery